Stacey-bee/alx-system_engineering-devops/0x00-shell_basics/README.md

-file includes script that display current directory contents, including hidden files file includes script that display current directory contents file includes script that creates a directory within a directory
+file includes script that display current directory contents, including hidden files file includes script that display current directory contents file includes script that creates a directory within a directory file includes script that moves file Betty from one directory to another